dougeby/IntuneDocs/intune/troubleshoot-mam.md

 Platform | Scenario | Explanation |
 ---| --- | --- |
 iOS | The end-user can use the iOS share extension to open work or school data in unmanaged apps, even with the data transfer policy set to **Managed apps only** or **No apps.** Doesn't this leak data? | Intune app protection policy cannot control the iOS share extension without managing the device.
 Therefore, **Intune encrypts "corporate" data before sharing it outside the app**.
 You can validate this by attempting to open the "corporate" file outside of the managed app.
-The file should be encrypted and unable to be opened outside the managed app.
+The file should be encrypted and unable to be opened outside the managed app. iOS | Why is the end-user **prompted to install the Microsoft Authenticator app** | This is needed when App Based Conditional Access is applied, see [Require approved client app](https://docs.microsoft.com/azure/active-directory/conditional-access/app-based-conditional-access)
 Android | Why does the end-user **need to install the Company Portal app**, even if I'm using MAM app protection without device enrollment?  | On Android, much of app protection functionality is built into the Company Portal app. **Device enrollment is not required even though the Company Portal app is always required**.
-For app protection without enrollment, the end-user just needs to have the Company Portal app installed on the device.
+For app protection without enrollment, the end-user just needs to have the Company Portal app installed on the device. iOS/Android | App Protection policy not applied on draft email in the Outlook app | Since Outlook supports both corporate and personal context it does not enforce MAM on draft email. iOS/Android | App Protection policy not applied on new documents in WXP (Word,Excel,Powerpoint) | Since WXP supports both corporate and personal context it does not enforce MAM on new documents until they are saved in an identified corporate location like OneDrive iOS/Android | Apps not allowing Save As to Local Storage when policy is enabled | The App behavior for this setting is controlled by the App Developer
+Android | Android has more restrictions than iOS on what "native" apps can access MAM protected content | Android is an open platform and the "native" app association can be changed by the end-user to potentially unsafe apps.
+Apply [Data transfer policy exceptions](app-protection-policies-exception.md) to exempt specific apps.
+Android | Azure Information Protection (AIP) can Save as PDF when Save As is prevented | AIP honors the MAM policy for 'Disable printing' when Save as PDF is used. iOS | Opening PDF attachments in Outlook app fails with "Action Not Allowed | This can occur if the user has not authenticated to Acrobat Reader for Intune, or has used thumbprint to authenticate to their organization.
+Open Acrobat Reader beforehand and authenticate using UPN credentials.

 ### Normal usage dialogs